VlahovskiAndrej/finki-scraper/README.md

-# FINKI Scraper
+# FINKI Scrapers
-- Python scripts for scraping data from FINKI (FCSE) services used for other applications.
+- Collection of Python scripts for scraping data from FINKI (FCSE) services used for other applications.
 - Different ```README.md``` is avalable for every script.